 R403.10.3 Covers.
 Outdoor heated pools and outdoor permanent spas shall be provided with a vapor-retardant cover, or other approved vapor retardant means.

-Exception: Where more than 70 percent of the energy for heating, computed over an operating seasons, is from site-recovered energy, such as from a heat pump or solar energy source, covers or other vapor-retardant means shall not be required.
+Exception: Where more than 75 percent of the energy for heating, computed over an operating season of not less than three calendar months, is from a heat pump or on-site renewable energy system, covers or other vapor-retardant means shall not be required.

 R403.10.4 Residential pool pumps.
 Pool pump motors may not be split-phase or capacitor start-induction run type.